 - Provide the good faith estimate before an item or service is scheduled, within certain timeframes.

 - Offer an itemized list of each item or service, grouped by the provider or facility offering care.
-Each item or service has to have specific details, like the health care code assigned to it and the expected charge.
+Each item or service must have specific details, like the health care code assigned to it and the expected charge.

 - Explain the good faith estimate to you over the phone or in-person if you request it, and then follow up with a written (paper or electronic) estimate.